morenote/Server/README.md

 # MoreNote

-> MoreNote is a .net software based on [leanote](https://github.com/leanote/leanote)
+> MoreNote is a .net software based on leanote.
 > Free.
 Cross-platform.
 Open source.
 > A developer platform for building all  apps.
 > But  Who cares?